plentifullack/solitaire/README.md

 An updated game board is shown at each move.

 The top card in the discard pile can be moved to a Tableau or Foundation pile.
 To do so, use d as the source (e.g., d;t2).
-Also, it's possible to move more that one card between Tableau piles.
-To designate more than one card as the source of the move, append ,n to the command (where n is the desired number of cards).
+Also, it's possible to move more than one card between Tableau piles.
+To designate more than one card as the source of the move, append ,n to the source command (where n is the desired number of cards).
 See below example (t0,2;t2)

 ```
 t0:    [6]   5_D  4_C